Narco-Pentecostalism: Background

 Vital points out that among drug traffickers, the attraction factor for evangelical churches comes from passing through the prison system (in which religious conversion has an utilitarian character, of protection within the institution and a higher moral and social status), or through family influence.
 Among militia members, Vital points out, the influence is mostly familiar, but that practicing is usually very far removed from discourse.
 The conversion of individuals from one criminal segment or another also brings prestige and political capital in disputes between the various evangelical denominations, with pastors competing for the testimonies of the most famous converts.

 But until the early 2010s, although it had already been previously studied by academia, the phenomenon had not yet caught the attention of the mainstream media.
 This changed in 2013, when the "Bonde de Jesus" criminal group emerged in Rio de Janeiro, led by Fernando Gomes de Freitas, known as "Fernandinho Guarabú", killed in a confrontation with the police in 2019.
-Among other violent actions, the "Bonde de Jesus" became known for its religious intolerance, aimed mainly at umbanda and candomblé practicioners, who had their places of worship invaded and vandalized in the Morro do Dendê, a favela complex in the Governador Island, in the North Zone of Rio de Janeiro; the use of guias and white clothing was banned, and mães-de-santo and pais-de-santo were expelled from the community (practices that were adopted by other criminal factions and continue to happen to this day).
+Among other violent actions, the "Bonde de Jesus" became known for its religious intolerance, aimed mainly at umbanda and candomblé practitioners, who had their places of worship invaded and vandalized in the Morro do Dendê, a favela complex in the Governador Island, in the North Zone of Rio de Janeiro; the use of guias and white clothing was banned, and mães-de-santo and pais-de-santo were expelled from the community (practices that were adopted by other criminal factions and continue to happen to this day).

 After the death of Fernandinho Guarabú, with the conversion of part of the leadership of the Terceiro Comando Puro (TCP) to neo-Pentecostalism within the prison system, there was a convergence between the faction with the militias, a group that until then was seen as an enemy.
 Unlike the drug traffickers, whose activities can be unequivocally characterized as criminal in nature, the militias operate in a gray area that allows them to operate with the law, and even enjoy considerable social and political influence in their strongholds, an aspect depicted to the general public in the film Elite Squad: The Enemy Within.

 Since the affairs of both groups in theory do not intersect (traffickers sell illicit drugs and militiamen extort residents and merchants and/or provide pirated and overpriced services), their alliance allowed for TCP, as of May 2020, to successfully expand and maintain their dominance in areas previously controlled by the arch-rivals of Comando Vermelho, such as the Complexo de Israel (an area made up of the communities Parada de Lucas, Cidade Alta, Pica-Pau, Cinco Bocas and later Quitungo, in Brás de Pina, in the North Zone of Rio).
 The region is run by Álvaro Malaquias Santa Rosa, known as "Arão" or "Peixão", who was allegedly ordained as a pastor by an evangelical church, according to information from the Civil Police of Rio de Janeiro State.